 How are Gartley’s butterflies built?

-- Gartley butterfly is formed according to equality rule of AB and CD waves.
+- Gartley butterfly is formed according to the equality rule of AB and CD waves.

 It should be stressed once again that Gartley butterfly is the ideal pattern which is quite rare to find.
 But besides the classic butterfly there are also other harmonic patterns, like “shark”, “crab”, “bat”, etc.

-Since Butterfly pattern require pretty long time to be built on Forex independently, we can apply a special Forex indicator.
+Since the Butterfly pattern requires a pretty long time to be built on Forex independently, we can apply a special Forex indicator.
 It has been mentioned above.

 One of the kinds of Gartley patterns

 To understand the signals from Gartley patterns you need to know their varieties.
 There are the following patterns:

 Figure 2.
 Bullish and bearish “Shark” pattern.

 And here is how harmonious 5-0 patterns look like:

 Figure 3.
 Bullish pattern – on the right, bearish pattern – on the left.